HindTayeb/chill.github.io/README.md

-pixel-art web page displaying music playlist using html, css, and javascript. it's my first time creating a website from scratch and only code. for self-education, and in sake of doing something fun!
+Pixel-art web page displaying music playlist using HTML, CSS, and javascript.
+It's my first time creating a website from scratch and only code.
+For self-education and for the sake of doing something fun!

-note: currently the page works fine (not great) for mac users but not very well for windows/linux users.therefore, refinements will be done.
+Note: currently, the page works fine (not great) for Mac users but not very well for Windows/Linux users.
+Therefore, refinements will be done.

 The music list used:
 eery - her<br>